sheldonkotyk/kotyk.com/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Sheldon is the Director of '
+        text: 'As the Director of '
       -
         type: text
         marks: